fcambus/motyl/README.md

 ## Description

-Motyl is an opinionated blog-aware static site generator written in Lua.
+Motyl is an opinionated blog-aware static site generator written in Ruby.
 It uses Mustache as templating system, and all content is written in Markdown.

 For the record, motyl means butterfly in Polish.

 ## Features

-- Small and easy to understand code (only 131 sloc)
+- Small and easy to understand code (only 94 sloc)
-- Minimal dependencies (only four Lua rocks)
+- Minimal dependencies (only three gems)
 - Pages and posts written in Markdown
 - Templates are logic-less and use Mustache
 - Support for categories